The Book of Philippians Summary

 Throughout the whole of Scripture, few books are as quotable and, indeed, oft-quoted as the Book of Philippians.
 In Christian circles, there is no shortage of wall art, jewelry, and journals emblazoned with the famous verse, Philippians 4:13.
 It is not difficult to understand why.
 The Book of Philippians is one of profound encouragement—a rumination on perseverance.
-As we navigate the ups and downs of Christian's life, the wisdom and support of this Biblical book can inspire us.
+As we navigate the ups and downs of life, the wisdom and support of this Biblical book can inspire us.

 Who Wrote the Book of Philippians?

 Before digging into the content of Philippians, it will be helpful to first consider the book’s context.
-The Book of Philippians was written as a letter to the Philippian church at Philippi by the apostle Paul.
-The community of believers in Philippi was near and dear to Paul’s heart.
+The Book of Philippians was written as a letter to the church at Philippi by the apostle Paul.
+The community of believers in Philippi were near and dear to Paul’s heart.
 He had first visited the city during his second missionary journey and founded the Philippian church there.
 In fact, the church at Philippi was the first church founded by Paul in Europe.

 Written several years later, the letter to the Philippians was written while Paul was imprisoned in Rome.
 Philippians is one of four letters written by Paul during this time and together these letters are known as the Prison Epistles (the other three letters being Ephesians, Colossians, and Philemon).

 Unlike some of Paul’s other letters, such as Galatians and Colossians, Paul wrote Philippians not in response to a crisis or concern.
 It is not an attempt to course-correct misguided or harmful theology, but rather a powerful message of affection and encouragement to a beloved community.
 Paul’s love for the Philippian church is clear throughout the letter as he urges them to adopt his same joy and to live out their faith in unity.
-In the midst of a difficult situation (his roman imprisonment), Paul also spends much of the letter reflecting on the notion of perseverance and fortitude and the beauty of humility.
+In the midst of a difficult situation (his Roman imprisonment), Paul also spends much of the letter reflecting on the notion of perseverance and fortitude and the beauty of humility.

 Overview of the Letter

 Written in the face of much suffering, Philippians explores what it means to walk through the trials and pains of life in a Christlike way.
-To explore this idea, Paul spends takes care to expound on what we can learn from the example of Jesus, who valued humility and obedience to God over personal glory and comfort; Paul encourages his readers to strive to live out of that ultimate example.
-Indeed the person of lord Jesus Christ is at the very heart of the Book of Philippians.
+To explore this idea, Paul takes care to expound on what we can learn from the example of Jesus, who valued humility and obedience to God over personal glory and comfort; Paul encourages his readers to strive to live out of that ultimate example.
+Indeed the person of Jesus Christ is at the very heart of the Book of Philippians.
 The sacrifices of Jesus are not only something to be admired; they remind us that we are all unified in our need for a savior and in our identity as the Body of Christ.

 It cannot be surprising therefore that one of the most significant passages in the letter to the Philippians is 2:5–11, Paul’s description of Jesus.
 Sometimes called the Christ-hymn, it reads: